What is negative equity in car finance?

 How can I avoid negative equity car finance in the future?

 Avoid negative equity by choosing a new car with strong resale value, opting for shorter loan terms, making larger down payments, and staying informed about market trends.
-Regularly reassess financial situations to align with vehicle depreciation rates.
+Regularly reassess financial situations to align with car depreciation rates.

 What steps should be taken when applying for car finance with negative equity?